krzys9876/pyspark_explorer/README.md

 Configuration files are saved to your home directory (_.pyspark-explorer_ subdirectory).
 These are json files so you are free to edit them.

+# Spark limitations

+Note that you will not be able to open any JSON file - only those with _correct_ structure can be viewed.
+If you try to open a file which has a unacceptable structure, Spark will throw an error like this:

+    Since Spark 2.3, the queries from raw JSON/CSV files are disallowed when the referenced columns only include the internal corrupt record column (named _corrupt_record by default).
+For example:
+    spark.read.schema(schema).csv(file).filter($"_corrupt_record".isNotNull).count()
+    and spark.read.schema(schema).csv(file).select("_corrupt_record").show().
+    Instead, you can cache or save the parsed results and then send the same query.
+    For example, val df = spark.read.schema(schema).csv(file).cache() and then df.filter($"_corrupt_record".isNotNull).count().